Get-Nerdio/NMM-PS/README.md

 ### How to use

+1. Manually download the zip from this repository and extract it to a folder of your choice.
+2. Or run the following command in a Powershell 7.4+ terminal: ``` iex ($(irm https://raw.githubusercontent.com/Get-Nerdio/NMM-PS/main/Install.ps1?v=1)) ```

+**Keep in mind that this will extract the module to the current directory and import it.**

+(Module will be available in the near future on the PowerShell Gallery)

 For bulk enrollment of customers in Partner Center see the documentation in the [Bulk Enroll PartnerCenter.md](Bulk%20Enroll%20PartnerCenter.md) file.

 **Setup Config file -> ConfigData.json**